debiki/talkyard-prod-one/README.md

         ./scripts/install-docker-compose.sh 2>&1 | tee -a ed-maint.log

-1. Start a firewall: (you can skip this if you use Google Cloud Engine; GCE already has a firewall)
+1. Start a firewall: (and answer Yes to the question you'll get.
+You can skip this if you use Google Cloud Engine; GCE already has a firewall)

         ./scripts/start-firewall.sh 2>&1 | tee -a ed-maint.log